 Cllr Theresa Byrne – The backbencher was a councillor in Pound’s seat from 2010 to 2018.
 She was deselected, then selected for Elthorne in Ealing Southall constituency and now represents that ward.
 Challenged council leader Julian Bell last year, but he won the vote by 34 to 21.
 Byrne is an administrator at the University of London.

 Cllr Lewis Cox – Flight attendant, LGBTQ+ campaigner and co-founder of Ealing Labour for Corbyn.
 Through EL4C, he helped to provide content for Jeremy Corbyn’s political broadcasts.
 Elected as an Ealing North councillor in 2018.
+Has released a video.

 Cllr Bassam Mahfouz – Lifelong Ealing North resident who went to school in the constituency.
 First elected as an Ealing councillor in a 2005 by-election.
 Now the cabinet member for finance.
 Stood unsuccessfully in 2010 as Labour’s candidate in Ealing Central & Acton, before the seat was won by Rupa Huq.
-Often rumoured to be Pound’s preferred successor.
+Understood to be Pound’s preferred successor.

-Cllr Peter Mason – Councillor in Ealing Southall since 2014 and cabinet member for housing.
+(Cllr Peter Mason – Councillor in Ealing Southall since 2014 and cabinet member for housing.
 Mooted as a contender, but the Jewish Labour Movement secretary recently tweeted that he’d rather “cut my eyes out with a spoon” than stand.
-He is definitely not running.
+He is definitely not running.)

 Ed Mayne – Former Hounslow councillor and cabinet member.
 ASLEF train driver who stood against Chris Grayling in 2017.
 LabourList hears he attended a canvassing session in Ealing North after Pound’s resignation announcement.

 James Murray – Deputy mayor of London for housing (property developers lobbied against his appointment according to the FT) and former Islington Council cabinet member.
 Born in Ealing North and grew up there.
 His mother and step-father are former Ealing North councillors in the same ward in which James recently opened new council homes.
+One of the favourites to win.

 Cllr Aysha Raza – First elected as a councillor in Ealing North in 2014.
 Neuroscientist, NHS campaigner and former chair of the Ealing special scrutiny committee on knife crime.
 Previously apologised for alleged antisemitic social media posts from several years ago and undertook Jewish Labour Movement training.
 Shortly after her election to Ealing Council, the BBC reported in 2014 that she had two conflicting parliamentary selection pitches online at the same time, as the details of a prior selection bid were not taken off an old website.